Kubeconfig files for Multiple Kubernetes Clusters

 changing environment variable for each context change or

-command line option with most
+using the --kubeconfig command line option with most

 commands.